-And again, he talked about workforce banks as:

-... "nice in theory", it would not work because of the distances between hospitals.
+The article states he talked about workforce banks as 'nice in theory' but said they would not work because of the distances between hospitals.

 Again I say we have seen that through the job losses with the linen services from Horsham to Ballarat - 2000 kilometres those workers had to travel each week on roads that are full of potholes.
 The government has ignored Victorian roads and regional Victorians for far too long.
-Those roads are dangerous, and we cannot fix them, because the state is broke.
+Those roads are dangerous, and we cannot fix them because the state is broke.